Choe Goun jeon

-Choe Goun jeon (崔孤雲傳 The Tale of Choe Chiwon) is a classical Korean work of fiction.
-It is a compilation of fables involving Choe Chiwon (崔致遠, 857-?), also known as Go Un (孤雲 Lonely Cloud), a noted writer and Confucian official in the late Unified Silla period.
-The story recounts the life of Choe Chiwon, whose father suspected him of being the child of a golden pig when he was born, and thus abandoned him.
+Choe Goun jeon (崔孤雲傳 The Tale of Ch'oe Ch'i-wŏn) is a classical Korean work of fiction.
+It is a compilation of fables involving Ch'oe Ch'i-wŏn (857-?), also known as Go Un (孤雲 Lonely Cloud), a noted writer and Confucian official in the late Unified Silla period.
+The story recounts the life of Ch'oe Ch'i-wŏn, whose father suspected him of being the child of a golden pig when he was born, and thus abandoned him.
 However, he later become the envoy of the Unified Silla empire and was dispatched to China where he was active for a period of time.
 According to the story, when he finally returned to the Silla empire, he went to Gayasan Mountain and disappeared without a trace.
-Choe Goun jeon is also referred to as Choe Chung jeon, Choe Munheon jeon, Choe Munchang jeon, and Choe Chiwon jeon.
-“Choe Chung” is the name of Choe Chawan's father in these works, while “Munchang” is one of Choe Chiwon's pen names.
+Choe Goun jeon is also referred to as Choe Chung jeon, Choe Munheon jeon, Choe Munchang jeon, and Ch'oe Ch'i-wŏn jeon.
+“Ch'oe Ch'ung” is the name of Choe Chawan's father in these works, while “Munchang” is one of Ch'oe Ch'i-wŏn's pen names.
 “Munheon” is a name bestowed upon him in order to extol his scholarly contributions and good deeds.

 Authorship

 The author of the Choe Goun jeon is unknown.
 The date of creation is estimated to be sometime before the mid-sixteenth century.
-This is because in Go Sangan (高尙顔, 1553–1623)’s Hyobin japgi (效顰雜記 Literary Miscellany by Hyobin), there is a record of a person having read Choe Munchang jeon (崔文昌傳 The Tale of Choe Chiwon).
-There is also a record that indicates that Go Sangan, then in his mid-twenties, read Choe Chiwon’s fable of the golden pig as noted in Choe Goun jeon and thought “So such things are possible!”
+This is because in Go Sangan (高尙顔, 1553–1623)’s Hyobin japgi (效顰雜記 Literary Miscellany by Hyobin), there is a record of a person having read Choe Munchang jeon (崔文昌傳 The Tale of Ch'oe Ch'i-wŏn).
+There is also a record that indicates that Go Sangan, then in his mid-twenties, read Ch'oe Ch'i-wŏn's fable of the golden pig as noted in Choe Goun jeon and thought “So such things are possible!”